-(a) Stones are delivered from a stationary wheelchair.

-- (b) When the stone is delivered between the hack and the outermost edge of the top of the house at the delivery end, the chair must be positioned so that at the start of the delivery the stone is positioned on the centre line.
+- (a) Stones are delivered from a stationary wheelchair. - (b) When the stone is delivered between the hack and the outermost edge of the top of the house at the delivery end, the chair must be positioned so that at the start of the delivery the stone is positioned on the centre line.
 When the stone is delivered between the outermost edge of the top of the house and the hog line at the delivery end, the chair must be positioned so that at the start of the delivery the entire width of the stone is within the wheelchair lines. - (c) During delivery, the feet of the player delivering the stone must not touch the ice surface and the wheels of the chair must be in direct contact with the ice. - (d) The delivery of the stone is undertaken by the conventional arm/hand release or by the use of an approved delivery stick.
-Stones must be clearly released from the hand or stick before the stone reaches the hog line at the delivery end. - (e) A stone is in play when it reaches the hog line at the delivery end.
-A stone that has not reached the hog line at the delivery end may be returned to the player and redelivered. - (f) Sweeping is not permitted. - (g) If a delivery violation occurs, the delivered stone shall be removed from play, and any displaced stones shall be replaced, by the non-offending team, to their positions prior to the violation taking place. - (h) For WCF wheelchair competitions, each on-ice team must have four players delivering stones and must be comprised of both genders at all times during games.
+Only head assemblies used during the 2017 World Wheelchair Curling Championship will be allowed to be used during the 2017/18 season in WCF controlled Wheelchair Curling events, including the 2018 Paralympic Winter Games. - Stones must be clearly released from the hand or stick before the stone reaches the hog line at the delivery end. - (e) A stone is in play when it reaches the hog line at the delivery end.
+A stone that has not reached the hog line at the delivery end may be returned to the player and redelivered. - (f) Sweeping is not permitted. - (g) If a delivery violation occurs, the delivered stone shall be removed from play, and any displaced stones shall be replaced, by the non-offending team, to their positions prior to the violation taking place.

+- (h) For WCF wheelchair competitions, each on-ice team must have four players delivering stones and must be comprised of both genders at all times during games.
 A team violating this rule will forfeit the game. - (i) All games will be scheduled for 8 ends.